-Beth retired in June after 34 years of teaching vocal music in the public schools.
 Beth retired in 2017 after 34 years of teaching music in the public schools, 30 in Indian Prairie District #204.
-Beth holds a bachelors degree in music education from Eastern Illinois University, and a masters in curriculum and instruction from National Louis University.
+Beth holds a Bachelor's degree in music education from Eastern Illinois University, and a Master's degree in curriculum and instruction from National Louis University.
 She is active in the Illinois chapter of the American Choral Directors Association, serving as president in 2011-2013.
 She and her husband Jim live in Naperville and are owned by their three cats Cinderella, Tigger, and Tinkerbell.
 In her spare time, Beth enjoys knitting, crocheting, sewing, and reading.

 Worship Band and Handbell Director

 Kathleen has been an area resident for most of her life.
 She grew up in the Valley View school district and now enjoys retirement after working in that district as a teacher for over 40 years.
-Kathleen earned a bachelor’s degree in music education from Elmhurst College and begins her 47th year as organist at Plainfield United Methodist church.
+Kathleen earned a Bachelor’s degree in music education from Elmhurst College.
+In September of 2022, Kathleen began her 50th year as organist at Plainfield United Methodist Church!
 She accompanies the chancel choir, serves as the pianist for the worship band, and is a member of Bellissimo, the PUMC handbell choir.
-Kathleen and her husband Keith celebrated their 45th wedding anniversary in June and reside in Joliet.
 An avid reader, she also likes knitting, sewing, and cross-stitch.

-Jennifer started at PUMC back in 2011 as a weekend custodian.
-She now is settling into her new role as facilities coordinator.
-Being a lifelong Methodist herself, she likes to volunteer as much as she.
-On her off time she enjoys time with her husband David, children and grandchildren.
+Jennifer started at PUMC in 2011 as a weekend custodian.
+She now is settling into her new role as Facilities Coordinator.
+Being a lifelong Methodist herself, she likes to volunteer as much as she can.
+On her off time, she enjoys time with her husband David, children, and grandchildren.